rdoetjes/tuts/bluebox-alsa/README.md

 # bluebox-alsa

-A small ALSA-based BlueBox for producing DTMF and CCITT (C5) MF tones.
+A small ALSA-based BlueBox for producing DTMF and CCITT (C5) MF tones, as used in the 80s and 90s to seize control over C5 international trunks.
+Something us Dutch hackers did a lot until the mid 90s, when C5 trunks were superseeded by SS7.

 The program reads a simple tab-delimited "sequence" file and plays tones via the default ALSA playback device.
 It's useful for scripting tone sequences such as dialing procedures, signaling (KP1/KP2/ST), and other multi-frequency tones.